 Recently, there has been an uptick in disasters and emergencies.
-During crisis, it is essential to prepare to help our furry friends and hoomans.
+During a crisis, it is essential to prepare to help our animal friends and hoomans.
 The media highlights prep easing hooman suffering.
 However, animal rescues are ready for anything too.
 We wanted to share how rescues prepare to help their residents, caregivers, prospective adopters, and families under financial strain.

 Caring for Residents

 - Foster Homes: Animal rescues need tons of help during crisis situations.
 Regrettably, some animal rescues must close their doors.
 However, the residents need care, so where do they go?
 Many such as RMHRR, requested foster homes for about 140 bunnies.
 In "vacation" homes, the rabbits continue to get the best care possible.
 Relocating the rabbits also protects the volunteers, i.e., so they don’t have to leave the safety of their own homes to care for the rabbits at the rescue.

 RMHRR Foster Bunny "Pawty"